A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Discussion

 \section{Discussion}

-Let us consider again G\"{o}del's axiom $V = L$ that all sets are constructible and examine the impact of the L\"{o}wenheim-Skolem theorem.
-As it is shown in \cite{Barwise} the theorem requires that ZF plus $V = L$ has an $\omega$-model which contains any given countable set of real numbers.
-It follows from the statement that for every real $s$, there is a countable $M$ such that $M$ is an $\omega$-model for ZF plus $V = L$ and $s$ is represented in $M$, which follows from the theorem.
+Let us again consider G\"{o}del's axiom $V = L$ that all sets are constructible and examine the impact of the L\"{o}wenheim-Skolem theorem.
+As shown in \cite{Barwise} the theorem requires that ZF plus $V = L$ has an $\omega$-model which contains any given set of real numbers.
+It follows from the statement that for every real $s$, there is a countable $M'$ such that $M'$ is an $\omega$-model for ZF plus $V = L$ and $s$ is represented in $M'$, which follows from the theorem.
 So, by the L\"{o}wenheim-Skolem theorem, a model containing $s$ can satisfy {\textquoteleft $s$ is constructible\textquoteright} (because it satisfies {\textquoteleft $V = L$\textquoteright}, and {\textquoteleft $V = L$\textquoteright} says everything is constructible) and be an $\omega$-model.
-In the example below, we will consider the possibility of creating a set with such properties.
+In the examples below, we will construct such $\omega$-models.

-{\bf Example 1.} Proposed is a generation of transcendental numbers by taking a sequence that represents all algebraic numbers and then placing the numbers from that sequence sequentially, one by one, on real line, creating each time on real line a new segment defined by these numbers, and each time when a new segment is created filling that segment by an arbitrarily chosen transcendental number that belongs to that created segment.

-Therefore, all algebraic numbers, sequentially, one by one, are placed on the real line, and between each of the placed algebraic numbers, sequentially placed is one transcendental number, each time when a new interval is created.
-So, each of the segments created by a pair of algebraic numbers is filed by transcendental numbers.
-There are no empty algebraic segments.